 Macronutrients (“macros” for short) are the components of food that we consume in large quantities that provide energy in the form of calories—fat, protein, and carbohydrates.

 Macros provide the bulk of our body’s energy, and all of the food we consume contains some relative percent of each.
 We often express dietary macros in terms of what percentage of total caloric consumption they provide.
 For example, for someone eating a 2,000 calorie/day diet containing 80g of protein (320 calories), this would mean that 16% of their daily intake is coming from protein.

-The “classic” or “standard” ketogenic diet contains around 70% of total calories from fat, 20% from protein, and <10% from carbohydrates.14 Alternatively, the classic ketogenic diet can also be thought of as containing a 4:1 ratio of fat to protein and carbohydrates, respectively.
+The “classic” or “standard” ketogenic diet contains around 70% - 80+% of total calories from fat, 10% - 15% from protein (more liberal keto diets sometimes will have 20% - 25% kcals from protein), and 5% - 10% or less from carbohydrates.
+Alternatively, the classic ketogenic diet can also be thought of as containing a 4:1 ratio of fat to protein and carbohydrates, respectively.

 The word “carbs” now comes with a stigma attached to it, but contrary to popular belief, carbohydrates aren’t “toxic” per se.
 In fact, carbohydrates serve as one of the body’s preferred sources of energy, particularly for high-intensity activity.